Skip to main content

-Jud Virden has served as director of NREL and president of the Alliance for Sustainable Energy—the company that operates NREL for the U.S. Department of Energy—since October 2025.
+Jud Virden has served as director of NLR and president of Alliance for Energy Innovation—the company that operates NLR for the U.S. Department of Energy—since October 2025.

 Virden has built a strong reputation as a thought leader in energy technologies and energy systems.
 He led the establishment of the Electricity Infrastructure Operations Center, a research lab funded by the Office of Electricity focused on the nation's most important grid challenges.
 He also led the development of PNNL's $75 million Grid Storage Launchpad, a facility designed to overcome barriers to widespread deployment of energy storage for grid applications.